 - Timeline: Provide a realistic schedule with key milestones and deadlines.
 This manages expectations and shows you have a concrete plan for execution.

 - Pricing & Payment Terms: Break down your costs clearly.
 Whether it’s a flat fee, hourly rate, or milestone-based payments, transparency is key.
 Include payment schedules and methods.
+As of April 2026, clients increasingly expect detailed cost breakdowns and flexible payment options.

 - About Us / Qualifications: Briefly introduce your company, your team’s expertise, and any relevant experience or case studies.
 This section validates your ability to deliver on your promises.